basnijholt/nijho.lt/content/post/homelab-explained/index.md

 ## Declarative everything

-One idea runs through all of this: nearly every piece is a **text file in git**, not a setting I clicked somewhere.
+One idea runs through all of this: every piece of configuration is a **text file in git**, not a setting I clicked somewhere.
 That's what people mean by **declarative**: you describe the end state, and a tool makes reality match it.
 The opposite is running commands and clicking buttons until things look right, and then hoping you remember what you did.